1897 Cisleithanian legislative election: Badeni electoral reform

 Count Kasimir Felix Badeni had led the Cisleithanian government since 1895.
 In February 1896, the government submitted a proposal for fundamental reform of the electoral system.
-The so-called Badeni electoral reform kept the curial electoral system, but in addition to four existing curiae (landowners, trade and industry chambers, large and medium farmers, and male city residents who were annually paying at least 10 guilders of taxes), the fifth, general curiae, was added.
+The so-called Badeni electoral reform kept the curial electoral system, but in addition to four existing curiae (landowners, trade and industry chambers, large and medium farmers, and male city residents who were annually paying at least 10 guilders of taxes), the fifth, general curia, was added.
 While voting rights were limited in the four original curiae (fiscally defined, therefore, allowing voting to only those who have paid taxes on prescribed minimum amount), the fifth curia included all men older than 24.
 In May 1896, Badeni electoral reform was approved by the Imperial Council.

 Results

-Voting took place in several stages during March 1897, with the last elections being held in the fifth curiae on March 12, 1897.
+Voting took place in several stages during March 1897, with the last elections being held in the fifth curia on March 12, 1897.

 The elections significantly changed relations in the Imperial Council, with a strong trend in the degradation of the original dominant German Progressive Party being set.
 This trend went in favor of the newly founded German People's Party and the Christian Social Party.
 The elections also brought a further fragmentation of the political scene; the three strongest parliamentary clubs (Young Czechs, Polish Club, and German Progressive Party) had only 168 seats, and the new Imperial Council had 17 parliamentary clubs.
 Meanwhile, the Social Democrats were still weakening, winning only 15 seats.